ArshWalker/Covid-19-Tracker/README.md

 # 🦠 COVID-19 TRACKER APPLICATION 🦠
   _This Project is build using ReactJS.
 This Web Application is fetching the data from an API (https://disease.sh/v3/covid-19/countries)._

-  This is an ```Covid-19 Tracker``` which can display information about the _covid-19 cases, recovery & deaths._ Displaying that information in the form of _Table, Line graph and also the World Map._
+  This is a ```Covid-19 Tracker``` which can display information about the _covid-19 cases, recovery & deaths._ Displaying that information in the form of _Table, Line graph and also the World Map._

   <p align="center">
   <a href = "https://covid-19-tracker-app-ccc09.web.app/"><img src="https://www.statnews.com/wp-content/uploads/2020/03/corona-tracker-social-image-1-1024x576.jpg" height="100px" width="300px"></a>